77-Sunny/PyFight/README.md

 PYFIGHT

 Made by 77-Sunny
-Credit to TunePocket for the sounds
+Credit goes to TunePocket for the sounds

 Licensed under GNU General Public License v2.0